1817–1824 cholera pandemic: Total deaths

 The total deaths from the epidemic remain unknown.
 Scholars of particular areas have estimated death tolls.
 For instance, some estimate that Bangkok might have suffered 30,000 deaths from the disease.
 In Semarang, Central Java, 1,225 people died in eleven days in April 1821.
 In total, over 100,000 people died as a result of cholera on Java during the first pandemic.
 Also in 1821, Basra, Iraq saw 18,000 deaths in less than a month's time.
 In the same year, it is estimated that up to 100,000 deaths occurred in Korea.
 Vietnamese royal archives recorded 206,835 people died from the disease.
 In the southwest of the Mekong Delta, the outbreak swept through the constructing Vĩnh Tế Canal, killing thousand of workers (most of them Cambodians) and triggered a Cambodian uprising in later that year.
 The well-known novelist Nguyễn Du died contracting the disease.

+During the Ottoman–Persian War of 1821–1823, cholera and plague outbreaks also ravaged Qajar Iran.
+Contemporary Persian sources report that around 100,000 people died due to these diseases in the region.
+Ottoman historian Cevdet Pasha noted that the cholera epidemic severely impacted the Iranian army, forcing Abbas Mirza’s troops into retreat and leaving many soldiers unburied.
+According to Cevdet, the epidemic was one of the decisive reasons for Iran's decision to end the war and make peace with the Ottoman Empire.

 As for India, the initially reported mortality rate was estimated to be 1.25 million per year, placing the death toll at around 8,750,000.
 However, this report was certainly an overestimation as David Arnold writes: "The death toll in 1817–21 was undoubtedly great, but there is no evidence to suggest that it was as uniformly high as Moreau de Jonnès presumed. [...]
 Statistics collected by James Jameson for the Bengal Medical Board showed mortality in excess of 10,000 in several districts. [...]
 Although reporting was sketchy, for the Madras districts as a whole the mortality during the height of the epidemic appears to have been around 11 to 12 per 1,000.
 If this figure were applied to the whole of India, with a population of some 120–150 million, the total number of deaths would have been no more than one or two million."